-NOTE J - JOINT POWERS AGREEMENTS AND MEMORANDUMS OF UNDERSTANDING
+NOTE I - JOINT POWERS AGREEMENTS AND MEMORANDUMS OF UNDERSTANDING

-As of the year ended December 31, 2017, the Association was not involved in any Joint Powers Agreements or Memorandums of Understanding.
+As of the year ended December 31, 2018, the Association was not involved in any Joint Powers Agreements or Memorandums of Understanding.

-NOTE K - CONSTRUCTION AND OTHER SIGNIFICANT COMMITMENTS
+NOTE J - CONSTRUCTION AND OTHER SIGNIFICANT COMMITMENTS

-As of the year ended December 31, 2017, the Association was in the middle of a major construction project to upgrade their water distribution system and storage tank.
-The project started in August 2017, and was still ongoing as of December 31, 2017.
+As of the year ended December 31, 2018, the Association was done with the major construction project to upgrade their water distribution system and storage tank.
+The project started in August 2017 and was done by December 31, 2018.